vvvv/The-Gray-Book/reference/libraries/texturefx.md

 > [!NOTE]
 > The filename ending in **_TextureFX.sdsl** and the shader name also ending in **_TextureFX** is crucial here.
 It allows the node factory to pick up this file and interpret it as a TextureFX.

+## Category and Aspects

+By default, every TextureFX node will show up in the `Stride\Textures` category.
+In order to move a node to a subcategory, use a [node attribute](#node-attributes).

+Aspects, like "Experimental", "Internal", "Obsolete" and "Advanced" can be specified in two different ways:
+* Either as part of the shaders filename, in which case you must not forget that the shader name itself must be identical to the filename
+* Or as part of the category [node attribute](#node-attributes).

 ## Inputs
 Every TextureFX node has exactly one texture output and a couple of inputs by default: